Textualize/textual/docs/guide/app.md

 --8<-- "docs/examples/app/event01.py"
 ```

-The `on_mount` handler sets the `self.styles.background` attribute to `"darkblue"` which (as you can probably guess) turns the background blue.
-Since the mount event is sent immediately after entering application mode, you will see a blue screen when you run the code:
+The `on_mount` handler sets the `self.screen.styles.background` attribute to `"darkblue"` which (as you can probably guess) turns the background blue.
+Since the mount event is sent immediately after entering application mode, you will see a blue screen when you run this code.

 ```{.textual path="docs/examples/app/event01.py" hl_lines="23-25"}
 ```

-The key event handler (`on_key`) specifies an `event` parameter which will receive a [events.Key][textual.events.Key] instance.
+The key event handler (`on_key`) specifies an `event` parameter which will receive a [Key][textual.events.Key] instance.
 Every event has an associated event object which will be passed to the handler method if it is present in the method's parameter list.

 !!! note

     It is unusual (but not unprecedented) for a method's parameters to affect how it is called.
 Textual accomplishes this by inspecting the method prior to calling it.

 For some events, such as the key event, the event object contains additional information.
-In the case of [events.Key][textual.events.Key] it will contain the key that was pressed.
+In the case of [Key][textual.events.Key] it will contain the key that was pressed.

 The `on_key` method above uses the `key` attribute on the Key event to change the background color if any of the keys ++0++ to ++9++ are pressed.